Piedmont Park: The Olmsted plan

 The year 1904 for was a watershed time for the park.
 The preceding year, the prominent Atlantan George Washington Collier died.
 Collier had owned 202 acre of land to the west and north of the park that was sold for $300,000 to developers.
 The city bought the park for $98,000 in 1904, incorporating Piedmont Park into Atlanta's city limits.
 Mayor Evan Howell agreed to purchase the park, but only if it included those developed areas adjacent to the park which would add approximately $35,000 to $40,000 in tax revenues annually.

 The main developer of Collier's land was Edwin Ansley, who created the Ansley Park subdivision under the guidelines set by the Olmsteds.
 The result was curvy streets surrounding "mini-parks" comprising a total of 25 acre.
 In 1912, these parks were deeded to the city.

 In 1909, the sons of Frederick Law Olmsted, landscape architect for Central Park in New York, Carey and Frederick Jr. were asked to design the park's master plan while they were at work on Grant Park.
 The city agreed to pay $1,800 for the plan, but Olmsted was concerned that Atlanta might not have enough money for the necessary improvements.

 In 1910, the brothers submitted a plan for the park that was to include a 5 mi scenic path and driveways that would link Piedmont Park to the streets of Ansley Park.
 Joining the parks was a success and thereafter, the parks were known as Twin Parks.
-Although never fully implemented, the Olmsted plan had a great effect on the development in the surrounding area.